 Note.
-This argument, and result, are independent of p, the 'real' probability, and depend instead only on this 'fictitious' new probability, $p^$ (which is called the risk-neutral or risk-adjusted probability.
+This argument, and result, are independent of p, the 'real' probability, and depend instead only on this 'fictitious' new probability, p^ (which is called the risk-neutral or risk-adjusted probability.

 The example above is highly instructive.
 First, it clearly represents the simplest possible non-trivial case: only two time-points (with one time-period between them, hence the 'single-period' of the title), and only two possible outcomes (hence the 'binary' of the title).
 Secondly, it shows that there is a theory hidden here, which gives us a definite prescription to follow (and some surprises, such as not involving the 'real' probability p above).
-This prescription is simple to implement, and can be justified by explicitly constructing an arbitrage to exploit doing anything else [if the option is offered for sale too cheaply, buy it, if too dearly, write it].
+This prescription is simple to implement, and can be justified by explicitly constructing an arbitrage to exploit doing anything else if the option is offered for sale too cheaply, buy it, if too dearly, write it.
 This theory is the Black-Scholes theory, which we consider in detail in Chapters IV and VI.
-The technical key to the Black-Scholes prescription is the introduction of $p^$ and its associated expectation operator $E^$ .
+The technical key to the Black-Scholes prescription is the introduction of p^ and its associated expectation operator E^ .
 In technical language, this is the equivalent martingale measure.
 Now each of these three terms needs full introduction.
 We shall talk about measures in II.1 below, about equivalent measures in II.4, and martingales in III.3 and V.2.
 We stress: the Black-Scholes theory - that is, rational option pricing - cannot be done without all these concepts.
-This is why we need Chapter II on the necessary background on stochastic processes.
+This is why we need Chapter II on the necessary background on measure theory, and Chapters III and V on the necessary background on stochastic processes.